* Fox jumps after Disney raises bid

 “This gives people reason to feel a little bit more comfortable with buying.”

-The blue-chip Dow index rose after a six-day losing streak.
+The blue-chip Dow index is on pace to snap a six-day losing streak at current levels.

-Chip stocks, which derive a large part of their revenue from China, also gained.
+Chip stocks, which derive a large part of their revenue from China, were also higher.

-The 30-stock Dow is set to lose its last remaining original member, General Electric Co.
-The 126-year-old industrial conglomerate will be replaced by drug store retailer Walgreens from June 26.
+The 30-stock Dow is set to lose its last remaining original member, General Electric Co, pushing the 126-year-old industrial conglomerate’s shares down 1.5 percent.

-Oracle dropped 6.2 percent after the software maker’s current-quarter profit forecast fell short of analysts’ expectations.
+Oracle dropped 4.06 percent after the software maker’s current-quarter profit forecast fell short of analysts’ expectations due to a strengthening U.S. dollar.

 Reporting by Medha Singh in Bengaluru; Editing by Sriraj Kalluvila